nhsuk/alphahealth/type-2-diabetes/getting-diagnosed.md

 3. If you have diabetes, your GP will ask you to come in again to explain the test results and what will happen next.

 ##If you’re diagnosed with diabetes
-If your blood test shows that you have diabetes, your GP will usually ask you to come in for another appointment.

-What they’ll talk to you about in the appointment depends on the diagnosis and the treatment they’ll recommend.
+What your GP will discuss with you during your initial appointment depends on the diagnosis and the treatment they recommend.

-Generally, they’ll talk to you about the following:
+Generally, they’ll talk to you about:

 - what diabetes is
 - what high blood sugar means for your health
 - what medication you’ll have to take
 - your diet and exercise
-- your lifestyle, eg alcohol and smoking
+- your lifestyle, for example alcohol and smoking

-Your GP will do their best to discuss the diagnosis to you but this first appointment might only be 10 to 15 minutes long.
+Your GP will do their best to discuss the diagnosis with you but this first appointment might only be 10 to 15 minutes long.

 ###If you have questions about your diagnosis
 It’s usually difficult to take everything in the GP tells you during the appointment.